andyatkinson/blog/_posts/2020-05-18-rails-api-serialization-json-api-part-2.md

 Using Compound Documents and Sparse Fieldsets, the client is able to specify the data it needs, reducing the number of HTTP requests and the size and time involved in generating the response.

-Because this functionality is specified by the JSON API, we're able to build this into our server application in a consistent way for clients, improving the API experience through consistency and performance.
+Because this functionality is specified by the JSON:API, we're able to build this into our server application in a consistent way for clients, improving the API experience through consistency and performance.